jamespmernin/neato-calculator/README.md

 `0.667`

+### React Router

+The React router is going to be used to build each unique component.
+It will be used mainly to differentiate between the two (or three) calculator modes: Standard, Scientific, and (if I have time for post-MVP) Programmer.
+Each element will have its own calculator button layout and functionality to make API calls to Math.js in order to produce results.

+### Airtable

+Airtable is going to be used to record a calculation history that will display in its own unique window.
+The history will update after each completed calculation and will be able to be scrolled through and cleared out on command.

+The Airtable component has been made and can be found here: https://airtable.com/tblDwEjnBHgBNRJ0D/viwUXb3QTQLa1BwEI

 #### MVP

 - Have a standard view that does the same basic calculations as the Calculator app on Windows (add, subtract, multiply, divide, square, square root, inverse, percent)